HARD1Kk/Cinemate-Mobile/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

 ## Contact

 If you have any questions or suggestions, feel free to reach out:

 - Name : [Hardik](mailto:hardik216730@example.com)
 - Project Link: [Project Link](https://github.com/HARD1Kk/Cinemate-Mobile)

-Now the application should be able to access the TMDB API using your provided key.